YBHwang/clova-developer-guide/en-JP/CEK/References/ClovaHomeInterface/Error_Interfaces.md

 Sent to CEK as a response if an action unsupported by the target appliance is requested.
 If the user requests an action that is unsupported by default, CEK informs the user immediately that the request is not within the permitted range.
 However, the permitted range of actions, such as `SetMode`, cannot be checked until the Clova Home extension receives the [SetModeRequest](/CEK/References/ClovaHomeInterface/Control_Interfaces.md#SetModeRequest) message and checks the `mode` field value.
 When the Clova Home extension sends a message and the action is not supported, an error response must be sent.
 The `UnsupportedOperationError` message can be used to send to CEK.

-For example, let us assume that the user’s thermostat (`"THERMOSTAT"` type) can perform the `SetMode` action and it supports `"sleep"` and `"away"` modes.
+For example, let us assume that the thermostat (`"THERMOSTAT"` type) of a user can perform the `SetMode` action and supports `"sleep"` and `"away"` modes.
 If the user requests to set the `"cool"` mode on the appliance, the Clova Home extension must send an `UnsupportedOperationError` message to CEK.

 ### Payload fields